DarrenBoyo/ai201-project1-unofficial-guide-starter/README.md

      results from an unrelated review" is an explanation. -->

 **Question that failed:**
+What resources help students succeed in MNSU CS courses?

 **What the system returned:**
+The system returned a mixture of Reddit advice and professor review content.
+Some retrieved chunks were only loosely related to study resources.

 **Root cause (tied to a specific pipeline stage):**
+The retrieval stage returned chunks that matched "success" semantically but were focused on professors rather than study resources.
+The embedding model associated related educational concepts and ranked them highly.

 **What you would change to fix it:**
+I would add more Reddit and discussion-based documents focused specifically on student success strategies.
+I would also experiment with metadata filtering and retrieval reranking to improve relevance.

 ---